ELIGIBILITY: Applicants must be MECA alums.

 - Basic studio space

 - Access to basic wood shop and metal shop

 - Stipend of $500 for two week residencies and $1,000 for month-long residencies

 APPLICATION REQUIREMENTS: Prepare the following information in advance of submitting your application.
 Incomplete applications will not be considered for review.
 Please upload online the following documents and images, not zipped, but individually uploaded.

 - One-page statement of purpose explaining why you want to attend this residency (PDF)

 - Image descriptions that correspond to your images which include title, medium, size and year of completion.

 All submissions must have been completed within the last three years.
 All documents listed above should be saved as a Word document or a PDF.

 Late and incomplete proposals will not be accepted.
 Only online applications via Submittable will be accepted.

-TIMELINE: Deadline for applications is midnight EST on October 29, 2018.
-Notification of awards will be made in mid-November.
+TIMELINE: Deadline for applications is midnight EST on January 31, 2024.
+Notification of awards will be made in mid-March.